pf4j/pf4j/SECURITY.md

 ## Scope

-PF4J loads and executes third-party code — that is what it is for.
+PF4J loads and executes third-party code.
+That is what it is for.
 Separate class loaders isolate plugins from classpath conflicts, **not** from malicious
 behaviour: a plugin runs with the same JVM privileges as the application that loads it, and modern JDKs no longer provide an in-process sandbox to fall back